 When it came to other people I felt catastrophically inadequate…

 I was emotionally and verbally abused by my mother and just like every other victim of abuse, I was one hundred percent convinced that I deserved every single insult I was given and internalized every single one.
 As a teen I suffered from depression and eventually began acting on my thoughts of suicide.
-I spent several weeks in a mental hospital after a failed attempt to slit my wrist.
 For me, the most painful part of my abuse was that it felt like no one believed me.
 I was not hit, and I did not have scars, so I had nothing to complain about.
 Nothing I felt was valid.
 Cutting myself gave me a sense of control.
 I thought,

 My feelings of worthlessness were overwhelming.
-If what my mother taught me about myself was true - the world was better off without me.
+If what I believed about myself were true - the world was better off without me.

 In the hospital I was put on antidepressants.
 I felt numb.
 The anti-depressants didn’t take away my pain.
 They took away everything.
 That feeling is what led me to make a decision.
 I decided, in that moment, that I would rather feel my pain than feel nothing at all.
 That is the moment I truly took my life into my own hands.
 I chose to stop taking the pills.
 I chose to see the beauty in the drama of my life.
 I fell in love with my story.
 I chose to live.

 I chose to see the hero in myself, even if it was a secret that only I could keep.

 And so I built a life for myself…